 Model Validation

 The model exhibited alternative stable states in this simulated two species fishery.
 Initial species abundances and species harvest determined stable state outcomes (Fig. 1).
 Alternative stable states persisted across all but the most extreme values for species interaction strengths, mortality, survival, and fecundity.
 When run to equilibrium across the range of harvest rates, the model outcomes differed depending on the initial system state, demonstrating alternative stable states (Fig. 1).
-For example, a moderate harvest rate on species 1 resulted in scenarios where species 1 dominates over species 2 or vice versa depending on initial system state.
+For example, a moderate harvest rate on species 1 resulted in scenarios in which species 1 dominates over species 2 or vice versa depending on initial system state.
 In general, in scenarios where species 2 initially dominated, increasing harvest on species 1 resulted in a stable state where species 2 remains dominant.
 However, when reversing this scenario (initial system dominated by species 1), increasing harvest on species 1 resulted in the eventual transition to an alternate stable state where species 2 dominated.
 Harvesting in the model decreased the target species’ abundance and eventually led to a regime shift (Fig. S1).
-Sensitivity analysis found alternative stable states persisted across different values for species interaction strengths, mortality, survival, and fecundity with a few exceptions for extreme parameter values (Figs S5-13).
-Harvest values at which the system flipped differed with variation in parameter values (Figs S5-13).
+Sensitivity analysis showed that alternative stable states persisted across different values for species interaction strengths, mortality, survival, and fecundity with a few exceptions for extreme parameter values (Figs S5-13).
+Harvest rates at which the system flipped differed with variation in parameter values (Figs S5-13).
 The point at which the lines for species 1 and 2 cross represents a stable state change.
-Increasing juvenile survival to adulthood (s1 or s2), for example, shifts flipping points further right indicating that the range of harvests over which alternative stable states occur is increased (Fig. S5).
-The model was most sensitive to changes in competition amongst juveniles, and Ricker stock-recruitment parameters (cJ1,J2, cJ2,J1, a,b, Figs S9,10,12,13).
+Increasing juvenile survival to adulthood (s1 or s2), for example, shifts the threshold further right indicating that the range of harvests over which alternative stable states occur is increased (Fig. S5).
+The model was most sensitive to changes in competition amongst juveniles, and to Ricker stock-recruitment parameters (cJ1,J2, cJ2,J1, a,b, Figs S9, S10, S12, S13).

 Figure 1.
-Basic model exhibits alternative stable states.
-The model is run to equilibrium over a range of harvest rates for species 1, species 2 harvest is held constant at 2.
-Top panel shows equilibrium abundances for the range of harvests when species 1 is initially dominant.
-Bottom panel represents outcomes when species 2 is initially dominant.
-The region of the x-axis between the flipping points in panels A and B represents the range of harvest rates over which alternative outcomes can occur; here, initial abundance drives these outcomes.
+Model exhibits alternative stable states.
+The model is run to equilibrium over a range of harvest rates for species 1, while harvest of species 2 is held constant (qE2=2).
+Panels show equilibrium results when (A) species 1 is initially dominant or (B) species 2 is initially dominant.
+The region of the x-axis between the thresholds in panels A and B represents the range of harvest rates over which alternative outcomes can occur; over this range of harvest rates it is the initial abundances, not the harvest rates, that determine equilibrium abundances.

 Leveraging Interactions